AStA-HTWG-Konstanz/AStA-HTWG-Konstanz.github.io/source/index.html.md

 #### Response
 Returns the role of a user as JSON.

->The JSON looks like this:
+>The authentication json looks like this:

 ```json
 {